Owning your own resort home in North America’s #1 ski destination can be easier than you think.

 For furnished properties, buyers are required to pay provincial sales tax (7%) on the value of the furnishings, even if the furniture is used.
 In most cases the PST is not paid on typical nightly rental properties, however in larger scale transactions where there are expensive items such as artwork, extensive furnishings, buyers should be aware that PST may be charged on these items.

 Foreign Buyers Tax

-There is no foreign buyer tax in Whistler.
-(In British Columbia, only the Greater Vancouver area has a 15% tax on purchases made by non-residents)
+There is NO foreign buyer tax in Whistler.
+(There are other areas in the province including Vancouver that have a 20% tax on purchases made by non-residents).

 For any property purchases in British Columbia, a purchaser is required to retain the services of a Canadian lawyer or notary to draw up the land title transfer documents, mortgage documents and handle the transfer of funds.
 The seller is also required to have a lawyer or notary represent them as well.
 We recommend that purchasers use a lawyer that is familiar with Whistler property to handle their transaction.
 We can assist with recommendations for reputable lawyers.
 Average cost is approximately $1200-1500.